Capillary/api-documentation/source/includes/_authEngine.md

 --------- | -------- | -----------
 identifierType* | enum | .
 Values: `MOBILE`, `EMAIL`, `USERNAME`.
 identifierValue* | string | Value of the specified identifierType.
-For example, if `identifierType` is `MOBILE`, the `identifierValue` is mobile number. deviceId** | string | Unique ID of the device used to forget password.
-brand | string | Name of the brand or org associated to the current account. sessionId | string | Unique sessionId generated for the `identifierType` and `deviceId` combination. password | string | New password for the account. confirmPassword | string | Reenter the new password.
+For example, if `identifierType` is `MOBILE`, the `identifierValue` is mobile number. deviceId** | string | Unique ID of the device used to reset password. brand* | string | Name of the brand or org associated to the current account. sessionId* | string | Unique sessionId generated for the `identifierType` and `deviceId` combination. password* | string | New password for the account. confirmPassword* | string | Reenter the new password.

 <aside class="notice">Parameters marked with * are mandatory. </aside>